labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-gcd/step1.md

-# Greatest Common Divisor
+# How to Calculate the Greatest Common Divisor

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Calculates the greatest common divisor between two or more numbers/arrays.
+To calculate the greatest common divisor between two or more numbers/arrays using code, follow these steps:

-- The inner `_gcd` function uses recursion.
-- Base case is when `y` equals `0`.
-In this case, return `x`.
-- Otherwise, return the GCD of `y` and the remainder of the division `x / y`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.

+2. Use the following code:

 ```js
 const gcd = (...arr) => {